Who is Cindy Sherman?

 Sherman & Vogue

-Sherman took a break from working on the series to create fashion images as commissioned by a renowned designer Dianne Benson for a magazine called Interview, as well as a collection commissioned by French fashion store Dorothee Bis for the Vogue magazine.
-And just like the works of Sherman in the Untitled Series as well as other centerfolds, these images were also atypical for their projected purpose.
+Sherman took a break from working on the series to create fashion images as commissioned by a renowned designer Dianne Benson for a magazine called Interview and a collection commissioned by French fashion store Dorothee Bis for the Vogue magazine.
+And just like Sherman’s works in the Untitled Series as well as other centerfolds, these images were also atypical for their projected purpose.
 Described as “silly, angry, dejected, exhausted, abused, scarred, grimy, and psychologically disturbed,” the images appear to attack the constraints and expectations placed upon women by the fashion world.

 After this experience, Sherman had this to say: